Learn About CHIP in Tennessee

 Is CHIP considered Medicaid?

 “What is CHIP Medicaid?” is a question that many low-income Tennessee families may ask.
 Calling the program CHIP Medicaid, however, can give the impression that CHIP is a type of Medicaid coverage program, and this can cause confusion when you are trying to apply for benefits.
 CHIP and Medicaid enrollment actually deal with two separate programs that have different requirements and procedures.
 Medicaid for children in Tennessee goes by the name TennCare, and is usually available to families whose household incomes are at or below 211 percent of the Federal Poverty Level (FPL).
-To learn more about FPLs and how they relate to Medicaid, download our free guide.
+To learn more about requirements, download our free guide.
 Tennessee’s Children’s Health Insurance Program is called CoverKids, and provides coverage to children in households that earn above the limits for TennCare and below 250 percent of the FPL.
 Medicaid eligibility needs to be verified monthly, whereas CoverKids eligibility only needs to be verified once a year.

 What is covered by CHIP Medicaid in Tennessee?